openshift/enhancements/enhancements/microshift/microshift-updateability-ostree.md

 1. Greenboot performs health checks.
 1. If the system is unhealthy, then it requires manual intervention.

-#### Another commit with MicroShift is staged on the device
+#### Another deployment with MicroShift is staged on the device

-Following scenarios assume that first commit was healthy, admin prepares and stages (behind the scenes greenboot sets `boot_counter`) new commit and reboots the device.
+Following scenarios assume that first deployment was healthy, admin prepares and stages (behind the scenes greenboot sets `boot_counter`) new deployment and reboots the device.

-##### New commit successfully starts
+##### New deployment successfully starts

 1. _Previous boot_ was healthy, so data is backed up.
 1. If MicroShift's version changed, data migration is successful.